 A traditional savings account provides the least amount of interest possible.
-While there are certainly advantages to keeping some money in that type of account, you may not want it to be your only option.
+Keeping your money in that type of account has its advantages, but it’s not your only option.

 One great choice for diversifying your savings is called a certificate of deposit.
-Also known as a CD, this type of account typically offers higher interest rates in exchange for a fixed length of deposit.
+Also known as a CD, this type of savings account typically offers higher interest rates in exchange for fixed amounts and fixed terms.

-There are a number of unique features that differentiate a CD from your normal savings account.
-Find out everything you need to know about it to determine how it fits into your savings plan.
+Several unique features differentiate CDs from savings accounts and money market accounts.
+Find out everything you need to know about it to determine how it fits into your savings goal.

-You’ll learn more about common rates and terms, different types of CDs you can get, and whether or not it’s right for you.
-A CD can be a strong tool to have in your savings arsenal as long as you know the details involved.
+You’ll learn more about standard rates and terms, different types of CDs available, and whether it’s right for you.
+A CD can be a valuable savings tool if you know how it works.

 What is a CD?

-A certificate of deposit is similar to a traditional savings account in that you deposit your funds into a bank account.
+A certificate of deposit (CD) lets you deposit funds into a bank account, similar to a savings account or money market account.
 But that’s where the similarities end.
-The biggest difference is that a CD involves a timed deposit.
+The most considerable difference is that a CD involves a timed deposit.

-That means instead of withdrawing money as often as you wish, you must instead keep it there for a predetermined length of time.
+That means instead of withdrawing money as often as you wish, you must keep it there for a predetermined period of time.

 The term length varies depending on which account you choose.
-Generally speaking, you can expect to earn more the longer you agree to leave your money in the CD.
+But, generally speaking, you can expect to earn more the longer you agree to leave your money in the CD.

 Your interest rate or annual percentage yield (APY) may be higher if you deposit a larger amount of cash.
-So if it’s not money you need immediate access to, a CD can be a more lucrative way to make your savings work for you.
+So if it’s not money you need immediate access to, a certificate of deposit can be a more lucrative way to make your savings work for you.

-You can get a CD at just about any financial institution.
-When looking at a credit union, they might be referred to as share certificates.
+You can get a CD at just about any bank or credit union.
+When looking at a credit union, they might refer to them as share certificates.
 In addition to brick and mortar banks near you, you can also look at online banks to determine the best APY.

 It’s also wise to shop around to find the best rate for the term length you’re looking for.
-The end of a CD term is referred to as its “maturity,” so keep an eye out for that number when comparing CD accounts.
+The end of a CD term is called its “maturity date,” so keep an eye out for that number when comparing CD accounts.

-It’s also worth checking banks for a bonus CD rate.
-You may find a good deal at a bank where you hold existing accounts or could take advantage of a new customer bonus at a new financial institution.
-The bottom line is that when considering any type of financial product, you should always do your homework before making a decision.
+It’s also worth checking banks and credit unions for a bonus CD rate.
+Your existing bank may offer a good deal, or you could take advantage of a new customer bonus at a new bank or credit union.
+When considering any financial product or service, always do your homework before making a decision.

 What are the features of a CD?

-When researching different certificates of deposit, there are a few different characteristics you should look out for.
+When researching different certificates of deposit, there are a few other characteristics you should look out for.
 The first two, which are commonly linked together, are the APY and the term length.
-Depending on the bank and the term length, you can expect to find CD rates ranging anywhere between 0.03% and 1.25%, with the average rate at about 0.5%.
+Depending on the bank or credit union and the term length, you can expect to find CD rates ranging between 1.00% and 5.00%, with the average rate at about 2.5%.

-Term lengths can range anywhere between one month and ten years, so you have a wide range of options to choose from.
-There’s also likely a minimum deposit amount.
+Terms can range anywhere between one month and ten years, so you have a wide range of options to choose from.
+There’s also likely a minimum deposit.

-Most banks require at least $1,000 but you may be able to shop around for a lower minimum if you need to.
+Most banks and credit unions require at least $1,000.
+However, you may be able to shop around for a lower minimum if you need to.
 There may also be a maximum, with many accounts capping deposits at $10,000.
-You can always spread out extra cash across multiple accounts, especially if you want to vary the term lengths.
+Of course, you can always spread out extra cash across multiple accounts, especially if you want to vary the term lengths.

-Since CDs have a term length, you’ll incur a penalty for withdrawing funds early.
+Since CDs have a term length, you’ll incur an early withdrawal penalty for withdrawing funds early.
 The amount is stated in the terms and conditions of your account, usually ranging between three and six months of accrued interest.

-It’s in your best interest to avoid an early withdrawal, so you don’t have to pay this penalty.
-That’s why it’s wise to diversify your savings so that you have sufficient funds in more liquid accounts to cover a financial emergency.
+It’s in your best interest to avoid an early withdrawal, so you don’t have to pay withdrawal penalties.
+That’s why it’s wise to diversify your savings accounts so that you have sufficient funds in more liquid accounts to cover a financial emergency.

-For a little more flexibility, you can search for a bank that offers one free withdrawal throughout the term.
-It’s also smart to make sure your CD is insured.
+For a little more flexibility, some financial institutions offer one free withdrawal throughout the term.
+Of course, it’s also wise to make sure your CD is insured.

-Most banks insure customers’ money through the FDIC for up to $250,000 per account.
+Most banks insure customers’ money through the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 per account.
 Credit unions offer the same protection through the National Credit Union Administration.
-Deposit insurance is typical with most financial institutions, but it’s smart to check.
+Deposit insurance is typical with most banks and credit unions, but it’s wise to check.